David Dunne (swimmer): Swimming career

 He represented Great Britain at the 1976 Summer Olympics in Montreal, Canada, where he won a bronze medal as a member of the third-place British team in the men's 4x200-metre freestyle relay.
 At the 1978 Commonwealth Games in Edmonton, Alberta, Dunne won two more bronze medals as a member of the English teams in the 4x100-metre and 4x200-metre freestyle relay events.
 He also won the 1978 ASA National Championships over 200 metres freestyle.

 Personal life

 Dunne is now a site manager at a school in the borough of Eastleigh in Hampshire.
-His son, Aaron, is also a sportsman and drives a Peugeot.